 * The margin of error for the survey is +/- 3.1%.

-Nicole Sanders is a thirty-four year old CEO and Graduate Student at George Washington University.
+Nicole Sanders is a thirty-five year old CEO and Graduate Of George Washington University.
 Her campaign experience includes working on state, local and federal campaigns since 2009 and being an elected county committeewomen for several years in New Jersey.
 She is well known for her dedication to bring awareness to the voting public and for exposing political corruption.

 Leave a Comment